 4.2.
-IRELAND: EduPASS YOUTH SPORT COACHING MODULE REVIEW FROM A HIGHER EDUCATION PERSPECTIVE
+IRELAND: EduPASS YOUTH SPORT COACHING MODULE REVIEW FROM A HIGHER EDUCATION PERSPECTIVE the resources and materials available there to their own context, in a specific country, national federation, or in this case, in higher education.

 Following the EduPASS National Multiplier Event in Ireland on October 07, 2024, one attendee6 reviewed the EduPASS Youth Sport Coaching Modules from the perspective of using the modules and resources in their work in higher education.